Practice Policies & Patient Information

 Review

-The IPC lead and Emily Lampitt (PM) are responsible for reviewing and producing the annual statement.
+The IPC lead and Practice Manager (PM) Emily Lampitt are responsible for reviewing and producing the annual statement.

 National Data Opt-Out

-You can find out more information about the national data opt-out here:
+You can find out more information about the national data opt-out and chose to opt-out here:

 Net GP Earnings